Alexjav129/Formula1DB/README.md

 ### 4. Results and Statistics:
 - Race results are recorded, including final positions of drivers, points earned, fastest laps, and any penalties received.
 This enables detailed tracking of driver and team performance throughout the season.

+# Problem Statement
+- The world of Formula 1 involves a vast amount of data, including race results, team compositions, driver statistics, engineering details, and sponsor information.
+This data is often scattered across different sources, making it challenging to compile and analyze comprehensively.
+A centralized and well-structured database is necessary to manage this information effectively, enabling fans, journalists, and analysts to retrieve and analyze data efficiently.

+# Business Model
+The database is designed to serve various stakeholders in the Formula 1 community:
+- **Fans:** Provide easy access to historical and current race data, driver and team statistics, and other relevant information.
+- **Journalists:** Offer a reliable source for detailed race results, driver performances, and team compositions to support their reporting.
+- **Analysts:** Enable in-depth analysis of performance trends, team dynamics, and race outcomes through structured data queries and visualizations.
+- **Teams and Sponsors:** Provide a comprehensive overview of team performances, sponsor relationships, and engineering collaborations for strategic decision-making.

 # Technology Used 💻
-- SQL (Structured Query Language): Language used to manage and manipulate the database, allowing for creation, updating, querying, and deletion of data.
+- **SQL:** (Structured Query Language): Language used to manage and manipulate the database, allowing for creation, updating, querying, and deletion of data.
-- MySQL: Relational database management system (RDBMS) chosen to implement this project due to its scalability and widespread adoption in the industry.
+- **MySQL:** Relational database management system (RDBMS) chosen to implement this project due to its scalability and widespread adoption in the industry.
+- **Tableau:** Used for data visualization, allowing for the creation of comprehensive and interactive dashboards to present insights derived from the database.

 <br>
 - In summary, this relational database for Formula 1, implemented using MySQL, offers a solution for comprehensive management of information for one of the most complex and exciting sports competitions in the world. 🏁